SherryNazifi/vscode-dupe-mvp/README.md

 | 200 | 58.7% | **55.9%** |
 | 400 | 56.9% | 55.4% |

 Across the different values of k, only around 60% of true duplicate pairs landed in the same cluster at all.
-That means around 40% of the correct answers became impossible to retrieve before similarity ranking even started — clustering introduces a hard ceiling on recall.
+That means around 40% of the correct answers became impossible to retrieve before similarity ranking even started.
+Clustering introduces a hard ceiling on recall.
 An approximate nearest-neighbor index such as HNSW might avoid this, since it does not partition issues into disjoint clusters, so an issue can still be compared even when it sits on a cluster boundary.
 Partitioning the dataset into hard clusters removed too many valid candidates.

 ### Arm D: canonical + clustering